ottypes/json1/spec.md

 then the document will end up with the contents `{tags:['rock', 'roll']}`.

-This also works with editing:
+This can also be used for collaboratively editing a string that might not exist:

     [{i:'', es:["aaa"]}]